How to Crush Candidate Sourcing

 The Executive Search Research Handoff

-At the start of every engagement, we request that our clients hand over their existing list of potential candidates.
-We go to the trouble of getting our client’s list of profiles into our database as a first step.
-We do it to avoid duplicating existing research, to understand the ground client sourcers have covered, and to set our research strategy.
+At the start of every executive search research engagement, we request that Intellerati clients hand over their existing list of potential candidates.
+Next, we get our client’s list of profiles into our database, tagging the information as client-owned.
+We do it to avoid duplicating existing research, to understand the ground that corporate sourcers have covered, and to set our research strategy.

-Frequently, those client lists are hundreds of candidates long.
-Still, we take the time to review the existing executive search research.
+Frequently, the lists that clients give us are hundreds of candidates long.
+Still, we take the time to examine the existing executive search research.
 We do it to understand how best to help our clients.

 In other words, for years we have had the opportunity to scrutinize executive search research that did not deliver.
-Those candidate lists tend to have one thing in common: Try as you might, you cannot tell from the research what the research strategy was.
+Those candidate lists tend to have one thing in common: you cannot tell from the research what the research strategy actually was.
 The lists seem completely random.
-This is why we have constructed a list of 5 steps to help you crush candidate sourcing.
+To prevent that very problem from recurring, we’ve compiled a list of 5 steps to help you crush candidate sourcing.

 1. Avoid Random Candidate Sourcing

 However, the last thing you want is a list that looks as though you threw names against the wall to see what would stick.
 That high-risk approach is like rolling the dice on every search.
 Yes, you will fill some of the searches some of the time.
 But the odds are not in your favor.
-You are not doing the precise research required to deliver consistent hires.
+You are not doing the precise research required to deliver consistent, quality hires.

-Of course, we completely understand the impulse to hammer away at internet searches and LinkedIn queries to develop a rapid-fire list of potential candidates.
-Bosses high-five candidate sourcers for fast turnaround on generating a list of names.
-In fact, random candidate lists often look about right.
+Of course, we completely understand the impulse to hammer away at Internet searches and LinkedIn queries to develop a rapid-fire list of potential candidates.
+Bosses high-five candidate sourcers for a fast turnaround when generating a list of names.
+In fact, at first glance, random candidate lists can be deceiving.
 The levels and keywords in the titles seem to make sense.
+It looks right.

-But you still have to recruit the prospects in the list.
+But you still have to recruit the prospects on the list.
 You still have to convert those names into viable candidates.
 And that’s the point when things quickly get dicey.
-Suddenly, it becomes painfully apparent that the executives or technologists on the list are not the candidates you want.
+Suddenly, it becomes painfully apparent that the executives on the list are not the candidates you want.

-So before you start searching for potential candidates, dig into the latest news about the industry, the sector, the locations, and the trends affecting talent you are seeking.
+So before you start searching for potential candidates, dig into the latest news about the industry, the sector, the locations, and the trends affecting the talent you are seeking.
 Check for similar openings at the competition.
 If you are going head-to-head against your competition for the same talent, setting the right strategy is critically important.
 You need to get a clear sense of what they are doing, what they are offering in enhanced benefits, and how their employer value proposition (EVP) stacks up against yours.
 Using all those insights, we must set an executive search research strategy.
 We must analyze all the breadcrumbs we gather in our work.
 In other words, we must always connect the dots.

-(For important searches, hard-to-fill openings, and executive searches for brand new positions, we recommend a State-of-the-Market Talent Intelligence Report before launching an executive search.)
+(For important searches, hard-to-fill openings, and executive searches for brand new positions, we recommend studying the industry and talent ecosystem, and conducting talent mapping research to ensure executive search success.)